CYBERGATES/Assessment/README.md

 ---------------

-If you want to extend functionality or correct a bug, fill free to create a new pull request on Github's repository https://github.com/CYBERGATES/Assessment
+If you want to extend functionality or correct a bug, feel free to create a new pull request on Github's repository https://github.com/CYBERGATES/Assessment

 Credits
 -------

-Suren Gevorgyan <suren.gevorgyan@cybergates.org>
+* Suren Gevorgyan <suren.gevorgyan@cybergates.org>
-Edgar Chraghyan <edgar@it-universalzone.com>
+* Edgar Chraghyan <edgar@it-universalzone.com>